heptarch/heptarch.github.io/drafts/macro.md

 ## A thermodynamic puzzle

 Something about this seems to fly in the face of the second law of thermodynamics.
-If you recall, this states that entropy (ways of arranging things) increases, and there are many more ways to have random individual superpositions than highly ordered macroscopic superpositions.<label for="sn-1"
+If you recall, this states that entropy (ways of arranging things) increases, and there are many more ways to have random individual superpositions than highly ordered macroscopic superpositions.
+Does decoherence violate the second law?<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"
        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-An obvious objection is that I've written things down in terms of pure states, but the same argument goes through when you replace everything by density matrices.</span> Does decoherence violate the second law?
-No: the second law says that the *macroscopic* configurations increase in entropy, and random superpositions of
+If you're worried about the use of pue states, the same argument goes through when you replace everything by density matrices.</span> The cheap answer is that most random configurations are, in fact, a dead cat, but that misses the point.
+The dead cat is still classical.